nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 > **NOTE:** Your stored course mapping is located in the `myList.json` file, found in the `data` folder at the
 > same file path where you executed the JAR file.
 >
+> **NOTE:** The `myList.json` file will only be created after you have executed the JAR file at least once.
+> A new file will be created after every execution if no `myList.json` file is found in the `data` folder at the
+> same file path where you executed the JAR file.
+>
 > **NOTE:** Ensure that all the commands given are placed in **one line**.
 > Do not separate the command into multiple lines in the terminal.